-Dr. Alamo is currently an Organizer/Director of a community Bank FDIC chartered in 2007.
-He served as Chief of Staff at Sunrise Hospital and Children’s Medical Center from 2002 – 2004 and at San Martin St. Rose Hospital from 2006 – 2009.
-Governor Kenny Guinn appointed Dr. Alamo to the Nevada State Athletic Commission where he served as member and chairman from 2001 – 2007.
-He also served as Chairman of the Medical Advisory Board for the Athletic Commission in 2000.
+Dr. Alamo is an Organizer and Director of the Bank of George, which is a community Bank chartered by the FDIC in 2007.
+He served as Chief of Staff at Sunrise Hospital and Children’s Medical Center from 2002 – 2004, as well as Chief of Staff at San Martin St. Rose Hospital from 2006 – 2009.

 Joseph W. Brown

 Joseph W. Brown currently serves as a member of the Nevada Gaming Commission.
 He has served on the Commission since 2008.

 Mr. Brown is a Director of the law firm Fennemore Craig Jones Vargas.
 He is AV rated by the Martindale-Hubbell Legal Directory and is listed in “The Best Lawyers in America” and “Mountain States Super Lawyers.”

 Mr. Brown was awarded an honorary Doctorate of Humane Letters by the University of Nevada, Las Vegas in December of 2012.
 During his career Mr. Brown has served as a member of the Board of the Nevada Department of Wildlife and the Nevada State Athletic Commission.
 He served as a member of the Foreign Claims Settlement Commission of the United States and the State Justice Institute during the Ronald Regan Administration.
 Additionally, he has served on the Nevada Development Authority, the Las Vegas Chamber of Commerce, the Nellis Air Force Base Support Team, the Nevada Military Support Alliance, The Nature Conservancy, and the Desert Research Institute.